toilacube/codeforces-analysis/README.md

-Trying to make an analys from codeforces profile
+Trying to make an analysis from codeforces profile